roguib/ng-vs-snippets/README.md

-Automatic VS Code snippets generation for Angular codebases.
+Automatic VS Code snippet file generation for Angular codebases.
 Seamlessly maintain up-to-date VS Code snippets of all of your code.

 Currently, we support snippet generation from the following Angular elements: